-In extreme temperatures, an outer layer over your tights might be necessary.
-Brooks Threshold pants are a long-time favorite among running-store staffers since they’re warm and soft, yet still flexible and stretchy enough for comfortable running.
+In extreme temperatures, an outer layer over your tights may be necessary.
+Brooks Threshold pants are a longtime favorite among running-store staffers since they’re warm and soft yet still flexible and stretchy enough for comfortable running.

 I also like to keep my rain jacket simple — it’s essentially just an outer shell to keep the rain from getting through.
 I love this packable jacket, since it’s easy to throw in my bag if I’m traveling for an out-of-town race and am not sure what the weather will be.
-Fun fact: The LSD in this jacket’s name refers not to the psychedelic drug but stands for “long slow distance,” runner-speak for those high-mileage runs meant to build endurance and mental toughness.
+It helps me stay dry without adding bulk.

 Snow and ice

-If you regularly run on trails or in very icy, slushy, or muddy conditions, it’s worth checking to see if your favorite shoe comes in Gore-Tex, the lightweight, waterproof material found in all kinds of outdoor gear.
+If you regularly run on trails or in very icy, slushy, or muddy conditions, it’s worth checking to see if your favorite shoe (I’ve listed some of mine below) comes in Gore-Tex, the lightweight, waterproof material found in all kinds of outdoor gear.
 These shoes are more rugged and durable than their standard versions.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, bed sheets, coffee makers, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.